header.php

 With a small staff, modest overhead, and an amazing team of passionate volunteers, we have transformed every dollar given into tremendous impact.
 Our forward momentum is strong but we need your help to keep it going.

-Your gift will enable us to reach over 70,000 visitors in the coming year, and to provide hands-on history education for over 8,000 students.
+Your gifts will enable us to reach over 70,000 visitors in the coming year, and to provide hands-on history education for over 8,000 students.

 There is so much to accomplish, and your support will ensure our shared success in honoring our legacy of freedom and presenting our nation’s heritage.
-Working together we can meet Churchill’s challenge to remember the past and pass its lessons on to future generations
+Working together we can meet the challenge to remember the past and pass its lessons on to future generations.

 Contact Us Today

-Please contact our Development Office with any questions you may have about giving and sponsorship to help further our mission of living history for future generations!
+Please contact our Development Office with any questions you may have about donations, planned giving, and ways to support our mission of living history for future generations!

 Contact: Ryan Keough